Sexual Battery Tailoring Your Defense in a System That's Designed to Work Against You

 Sexual Battery Defense Lawyers in Ohio

-If you’ve been arrested for or charged with sexual battery, it’s absolutely crucial that you call a Cleveland sex crime defense attorney right now.
-We don’t have to tell you the lifelong consequences of a sexual battery conviction.
-Not only could you face lengthy prison time, but you’ll also lose your right to housing and employment in certain areas.
+If you've been arrested for or charged with sexual battery, it's crucial that you call a Cleveland sexual battery defense attorney right now.
+We don't have to tell you the lifelong consequences of a sexual battery conviction.
+Not only could you face lengthy prison time, but you'd also lose your right to housing and employment in certain areas.

 The Cuyahoga County criminal defense system relies on plea deals and prosecutorial pressure to keep the dockets clear.
 However, a plea deal may not be in your best interests.
-While the legal system at large only lets 2–5% of cases go to trial, Patituce & Associates, LLC has tried more than 200 cases before a jury.
-Our trial attorneys leverage our experience, resources, and time to get our clients the best possible outcome—regardless of the effort it requires.
+While the legal system at large only lets between 2 and 5% of cases go to trial, Patituce & Associates has tried more than 200 cases before a jury.
+Our Cleveland defense attorneys leverage our experience, resources, and time to fight for the best possible outcome for our clients, regardless of the effort it requires.

 The definition of sexual battery is outlined in §2907.03 of the Ohio Revised Code, or ORC.
 In general, sexual battery refers to the use of authority or coercion to solicit sex from a person who is a.) not married to the defendant and b.) of less powerful rank or position or in the care of the defendant.
 This includes most situations involving schools, mental health institutions, or religious institutions where the person is either a minor or in the care of the defendant.